cosmob3/code-journal/README.md

 - Attributions!!!
   - https://www.pexels.com/photo/animal-dog-pet-cute-2007/  [dog-img-rudy]

-Wish me luck
+Wish me luck!
-  -good luck!
+  - good luck!

 Made a rough sketch of what I want my website to look like.
 Really helps to better visualize what needs to be in its own `<div>` or `<section>`

 Have started setting up basic skeleton on website.
 So far so good.
 Have a nav. bar, multiple sections, 1 card so far!

+Okay, I have everything but an unordered list.
+Will add that later.
+Going to add content and then move onto CSS

 ## January 28, 2022